-The PCF uses one or more pieces of information such as network operator's policies, user subscription, user's current RAT, network load status, application identifier, time of day, UE location, DNN, related to the subscriber session and the application trafficas input for selecting a traffic steering policy.
+The PCF uses one or more pieces of information such as network operator’s policies, user subscription, user’s current RAT, network load status, application identifier, time of day, UE location, DNN, related to the subscriber session and the application traffic, as well as information provided by the AF (if applicable), as input for selecting a traffic steering policy.

+In case of AF influenced service function chaining, the PCF takes the SFC ID provided by the AF into account when generating the traffic steering control information for N6-LAN Traffic Steering in the PCC rule.
+In case there is both a network operator configured policy for N6-LAN Traffic Steering in PCF and an AF-provided SFC ID mapping to traffic steering control information, the PCF decides based on local configuration which one takes precedence.